The St. Louis Red Stockings 1876 season

 The National League

-Thirteen teams competed in the National Association in 1875, the most ever, with the second most being the 1871 season, which featured eleven clubs.
-However, of those, six did not complete the season, including the Red Stockings (19 games), Keokuk (13 games), the Phiadelphia Centennials (14 games), the Washington Nationals (28 games), the Brooklyn Atlantics (44 games), and New Haven (47 games).
+Thirteen teams competed in the National Association in 1875, the most in its five years to date to toss the hat into the competition for the National Championship, with the second most being the 1871 season (eleven clubs).
+However, of those, six did not complete the season, including the Red Stockings (19 games), the Keokuk Westerns (13 games), the Phiadelphia Centennials (14 games), the Washington Nationals (28 games), the Brooklyn Atlantics (44 games), and New Haven (47 games).
 The Red Stockings had the best winning percentage of the group, at 4-5 (.211).
 Of those six clubs, only the Atlantics had competed in prior seasons.
-As the season progressed, and the newer clubs dropped out, some of the oder clubs began to discuss moving forward without these teams.
+As the season progressed, and these newer clubs dropped out, some of the oder clubs began to discuss moving forward in 1876 without these teams.

 It is said that a Western clique has been formed by the St. Louis Brown Stockings, Chicago, Louisville and Cincinnati clubs, and will also embrace Boston and Hartford.
 The object of the ring is to break the power of the Athletic Club in the National Association and Judiciary Committee next year.
 A prominent director of the Browns says they will also keep the Atlantic, New Haven, Washington and St. Louis Red Stockings Clubs out of the professional arena.
 The former object, it is to be hoped, will be attained, but the idea of debarring clubs that have been unsuccessful and unfortunate from the association is ridiculous, and in no danger of succeeding.
 It is not probable that two or three clubs can run the whole National Association, and should the Western clubs try to keep the above-mentioned clubs out of the arena, it will result greatly to their disadvantage.
 This is intended as a hit to the St. Louis Reds, but that club will probably lead the Browns a close race for the pennant next year, as a stock company, with large capital, is to be organzied, and Manager McNeary intends keeping his best men together, and with the addition of three or four first-class players, expects to assume an important position in the championship contet.
 As his nine are nearly all heavy hitters, the probabilities for his success are very good."